ibm-cloud-docs/codeengine/appdeploy-update.md

     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open its application page.
 2. From the application page, you can view information about the running instances of your application and its revisions, configuration details, and endpoint settings of the app.
 Click the **Endpoints** tab to open the endpoint visibility settings for the application.
 3. From the **Endpoints** tab, notice the available URLs for your application.
 When `Private` is selected, this application is no longer accessible from the public internet and network access is only possible from components within this project (cluster-local) and from the private network.

     Click **Private** to change the endpoint visibility of the app.
 The available URLs for your endpoint definition are displayed for the private and project-only URLs.

-4. To access your app securely using a Virtual Private Endpoint, follow the [instructions](/docs/codeengine?topic=codeengine-vpe#using-vpes-app) to set up the VPE to access your app.
+4. To access your app securely by using a Virtual Private Endpoint, follow the instructions for  [Using your VPE to access an app](/docs/codeengine?topic=codeengine-vpe#using-vpes-app) to set up the VPE to access your app.

 ## Updating your app with the CLI